1. Tower of London

 When opened by a steam powered hydraulic system, the bascules allow ships of up to 42 metres to pass.
 Today, the bascules are raised around 1000 times each year.

 The Tower Bridge Exhibition allows visitors to ascend the north tower and walk along the 42-metre high walkways connecting the towers.
 The views are excellent, especially of the nearby HMS Belfast, Tower of London, Gherkin and London Shard.

-Visitors can watch two films about the bridge and its history, and take in the temporary exhibitions (currently devoted to Fantastic Feats: the building of London), before descending to the Victorian engine rooms to see the still operational original hydraulics systems and steam engines.
+Visitors can watch two films about the bridge and its history, and take in the temporary exhibitions, before descending to the Victorian engine rooms to see the still operational original hydraulics systems and steam engines.

 Where?
 Tower Bridge, Central London.
 Tube: London Bridge and Tower Hill.

 When?
 9:30am to 5pm (last admission)